anilzen/QTHub/content/outreach/outreach.md

 1. [We’re founding a quantum-thermodynamics hub!](https://quantumfrontiers.com/2022/09/21/were-founding-a-quantum-thermodynamics-hub/), [Quantum Frontiers](https://quantumfrontiers.com/) (Sep.
 21, 2022).
 By Nicole Yunger Halpern.

 ## Awards
+1. Nicole Yunger Halpern was offered a [Simons Foundation Fellowship](https://www.newton.ac.uk/information/fellowships/simons-foundation/) from the Isaac Newton Institute at the U. of Cambridge.
-1. Nicole Yunger Halpern has been awarded a Visiting Fellowship at King's College Cambridge for fall 2026.
+1. Nicole Yunger Halpern was offered a Visiting Fellowship at King's College, Cambridge for fall 2026.
 1. Jade LeSchack was awarded the 2025 U.S. National Science Foundation (NSF) Graduate Research Fellowship for her graduate studies, after receiving an Honorable Mention in April.
 1. Jade LeSchack earned High Honors from UMD’s Department of Physics for writing and defending a Bachelor’s thesis.
 1. Jade LeSchack received an Honorable Mention in the 2025 U.S. National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP).